Next Release Notes Draft

 The new ConnectionState.CurveID field exposes the key exchange mechanism used to establish the connection.

-When FIPS 140-3 mode is enabled, Extended Master Secret is now required in TLS 1.2.
+When FIPS 140-3 mode is enabled, Extended Master Secret is now required in TLS 1.2, and Ed25519 and X25519MLKEM768 are now allowed.

 go/parser